Posted on: March 8, 2021

 His analysis confirms what Fusion has been seeing in our own research:

 Gartner, through the words of Gregory, recognizes that organizational resilience is not just successfully reacting to a crisis but involves scrutiny, planning, and reassurance to customers and stakeholders.
-At Fusion, we are providing the technology needed to scrutinize your business for the development of new approaches to resilience.
+At Fusion, we are providing the risk management software needed to scrutinize your business for the development of new approaches to resilience.
 By building your resilience efforts around an information foundation that captures how the business works in a very approachable way, you gain visibility into priorities, dependencies, and weak points that create risks which leads to new approaches and new strategies that will drive customer trust.

 By mandating a culture of resilience, CEOs should be appointing resilience leaders that understand how to break down silos and connect the dots as they capture critical business services along with all dependencies across the organization.
 Visualizing impact and weak points is critical for identifying how to pivot and change course to achieve a more resilient posture.
 Resilience is not just about responding to the next pandemic, but it is about building new strategies that address the concerns that can only be identified by understanding how your organization works without silos.